 - While rain can be rare in San Francisco, it can happen.
 I usually pack a small travel umbrella with me just in case.

 - If you like to run, bring your running shoes and join the annual 5K run!
-It’s on Wednesday morning (September 26th) and normally sells out.
+It’s on Wednesday morning (November 20th) and normally sells out.
+The company I work for (NuAge Experts) is sponsoring it again – come get your pin.
 More details on the Trailblazer Community.

 There are plenty of great places to eat – here are some of my favorites:

 - Super Duper Burgers (they also have a sweet breakfast): https://goo.gl/maps/JSYtx9YzjHp

 - Sushiritto (yup, burrito sized sushi rolls!
 They are amazing): https://goo.gl/maps/5dw9Bs6dmHz

 - Cowgirl Creamery (a bit of a walk but the best grilled cheese you will ever have): https://goo.gl/maps/vbgm6hmsXZQ2